Smart Biz Micro Grant

 - Remote Client Software (Team Viewer)

-Virtual Training courses (Gotomeeting, Zoom, other virtual meetings – Max 3 month service) Tech Support with set up and remote trouble shooting
+Virtual Training Courses (GoTo Meeting, Zoom, and other virtual meeting platforms – Max.
+3 month service) Tech Support with set up and remote trouble shooting.

 - Verification of the number of employees (i.e. payroll sheets)

-- Selection and assignment of local IT company who will work with applicant to order and assist with set up of hardware and software.
+- Selection and assignment of local information technology company procured by the City to work with applicant, order and assist with setup of hardware and software.

-- Follow-up meeting and Notice to Proceed by CP&D staff
+- Follow-up meeting and Notice to Proceed by Economic Development staff.